keikoproj/keiko/README.md

 ## What is Keiko?

-Keiko is a set of independent open source declarative tools for orchestration and management of multi-tenant, reliable, secure and efficient Kubernetes cluster s in production.
+Keiko is a set of independent open source declarative tools for orchestration and management of multi-tenant, reliable, secure and efficient Kubernetes clusters in production.

 ## Why Keiko?